Towards a unified quantum field theory of dark energy and inflation: unstable de Sitter vacuum and running vacuum: Discussion and conclusions

-As a result of the former considerations, perhaps the principal message of our work is that the measured VED, $\rho_{\rm vac}^0 =\rho_{\rm vac}(H_0)$, is not constant throughout the cosmic history, and hence the cosmological `constant' $\Lambda=8\pi G\,\rho_{\rm vac}$ is not really a fundamental constant of nature.
-In fact, we find that in our QFT context, they are effective (``running'') quantities, implying that the VED is dynamical, $\rv=\rv(H)$, and the associated cosmological term too, $\Lambda=\Lambda(H)$.
-This means that the observed value applies only today, i.e. at $H=H_0$.
+\jtext{As a result of the former considerations, perhaps the principal message of our work is that the measured VED, $\rho_{\rm vac}^0 =\rho_{\rm vac}(H_0)$, may not be a constant throughout the cosmic history, and hence that the cosmological `constant' $\Lambda=8\pi G\,\rho_{\rm vac}$ may not really be a fundamental constant of nature.
+In our context, instead, we find that they are effective (``running'') quantities, therefore suggesting that the VED is dynamical, $\rv=\rv(H)$, and the associated cosmological term too, $\Lambda=\Lambda(H)$. } This means that the observed value applies only today, i.e. at $H=H_0$.
 Nevertheless, the evolution of the VED between two nearby epochs in recent history is very mild and is given by $\delta \rho_{\rm vac}(H)\propto \nu_{\rm eff} \mpl^2 H^2$ (similarly, $\delta\CC(H)\propto \nueff H^2$), where $|\nu_{\rm eff}| \ll 1$ is essentially the $\beta$-function coefficient of its running.
 Despite the fact that the running laws for scenarios i) and ii) are different at high energies, they turn out to coincide exactly at low energies (the current universe).
 This is a remarkable result of our QFT computation.
 Hence there is a perfect convergence of the de Sitter picture into the RVM picture in the late universe.
 The common coefficient $\nu_{\rm eff}$ is a computable quantity that depends on the number of bosonic and fermionic fields responsible for the quantum effects\cite{CristianJoan2020,CristianJoan2022a,CristianJoan2022b,CristianJoanSamira2023}; and, what is more, $\nueff$ can be measured observationally.